 Things to do

-- Walk around the old town and fall in love with the colonial buildings
+Walk around the old town and fall in love with colorful colonial buildings

 The old city is full of colonial buildings, some are still in original shape and others colorfully renovated.
 We strolled around narrow old streets, found old churches and plazas where street vendors sold fruit juices and souvenirs.
 Beside the sea there is a promenade with bars, restaurants and a street market.